 supplements that have copper.
 You may also want to have your drinking water tested

 You may need this test if you have a family history of Wilson disease.
 You have to

-inherit an abnormal gene from both parents in order to have the disease, so it's possible
+inherit an abnormal gene from both parents to have the disease.
+So it's possible to

-to have this condition even without a known family history.
-Symptoms usually begin
+have this condition even without a known family history.
+Symptoms usually begin between

 You may also have this test if you have nerve problems and liver-related problems